-Travelling in Thailand - 5 Tips to Keep You Safe
+Travelling in Thailand - 5 Tips to Keep You Safe in 2021

 Thailand is an absolutely beautiful place to visit, and has been featured in some of our amazing travel pictures from around the world.
 It’s full of delicious food to try, amazing culture to absorb and wonderful people to meet.
 That said, whenever you travel anywhere, you must be extra careful to keep safe, especially as a tourist, as you can be targeted for various scams and pickpockets.
 Here are five top tips to help keep you safe as you explore Thailand.